 Some other effects of using marijuana regularly include (8)

 - Decreased immunity

 - Reduced life satisfaction

 - Misuse of other substances, such as opioids (10).

 The use of marijuana can cause serious health issues in teens.
-If you feel your children use marijuana, act promptly, talk to a healthcare provider, and get them help.
+If you become aware that your teens are using marijuana, act promptly.
+Talk to a healthcare provider, and get them help.
 Marijuana may soon become an addiction, so counseling and treatment can make a great difference in safeguarding your teenager’s future.

 - The Effects of Marijuana on the Teenage Brain.

 - What You Need to Know About Marijuana Use in Teens.